lepelog/botw-ex-all-shrines/all shrines route.md

 warp to shrine near Goron city (Shae Moh'sa): Build cheat machine to fly to daruk pillars, the fly north to the Mega Magmarok, kill it with daruks weapon

-108 KAMIA OMUNA SHRINE: TODO
+108 KAMIA OMUNA SHRINE: Bomb-arrow the targets with long range bow

 Warp to Vah Rudania, go through the rings, use one gale(2) and fly down to the shrine

-109 SHARO LUN SHRINE: TODO
+109 SHARO LUN SHRINE: run, grab moving thing, avoid flames, jump over the last flames and run to next moving thing, shoot guardian, jump glide to 2nd guardian platform, jump to next thing, cimb up fast, run to next thing, double cryonis to get up, another cryo to get chest with flameblade, jump to next moving thing, cryo your way up

 Warp to Travel Medallion